-At June 30, 2024, 2.5 million shares were held in escrow and will be released from escrow over the next years Please refer to the final long form prospectus dated November 19, 2021 for more information on the escrowed shares.
+At September 30, 2024, 2.5 million shares were held in escrow and will be released from escrow in the remainder of this year.
+Please refer to the final long form prospectus dated November 19, 2021 for more information on the escrowed shares.